BEASST: Behavioral Entropic Gradient based Adaptive Source Seeking for Mobile Robots: Problem Setting and Preliminaries

-where $p$ is an `objective' uncertainty measure.\footnote{For the differential form of BE, where $p(\vect{x})$ is a probability density function, special consideration is often required as $p(\vect{x})$ can take values outside $[0,1]$~\cite{WAS-AS-CN:25}.
+Central to BE is Prelec's probability weighting function~\cite{DP:98}, $w : [0, 1] \rightarrow [0, 1]$, defined as: $w(p) = \textup{e}^{-\beta(-\log (p))^\alpha},$ where $p$ is an `objective' uncertainty measure.\footnote{For the differential form of BE, where $p(\vect{x})$ is a probability density function, special consideration is often required as $p(\vect{x})$ can take values outside $[0,1]$~\cite{WAS-AS-CN:25}.
 In our application, however, $p(\vect{x})$ represents a normalized surrogate probability derived from signal strength, which by definition lies within the $[0,1]$ range, ensuring compatibility with $w(p)$.} When $\alpha =1$ and $\beta=1$, $\mathcal{H}_B$ equates to Shannon entropy.
 The parameter $\alpha > 0$ controls the convexity or concavity of $w$, significantly altering perceived probability: a small $\alpha \approx 0$ makes $w$ concave and over-weights probabilities ($w(p) \gg p$), while $\alpha \to \infty$ under-weights them ($w(p) \ll p$).
 The parameter $\beta > 0$ scales the overall weighting~\cite{AS-CN-SM:24}.
 Thus, Prelec's function $w$ encodes the robot's `subjective perception' of uncertainty, making $w(p)$ the \emph{perceived} uncertainty measure.
 BE's parameters ($\alpha, \beta$) can dynamically change the robot's behavior by altering its perceived notion of uncertainty.
 For instance, a small $\alpha$ can magnify perceived uncertainty in regions of low objective probability, making the robot more uncertainty-averse in those areas.